Bronze Corydoras (Corydoras Aeneus) Species Profile & Care Guide

 |GH||8 - 12|

-Origins of the Bronze Corydoras
+Natural Habitat of the Bronze Corydoras

 The Bronze Corydoras can be found in Argentina, Columbia, Venezuela and Trinidad to the Rio de la Plata Basin on the Eastern side of the Andes, in South America.
 They inhabit quiet, shallow, slow-moving rivers and streams where soft muddy bottoms are present.